ashvardanian/StringZilla/README.md

 ![StringZilla code size](https://img.shields.io/github/languages/code-size/ashvardanian/stringzilla)

 StringZilla is the GodZilla of string libraries, using [SIMD][faq-simd] and [SWAR][faq-swar] to accelerate string operations on modern CPUs.
-It is up to 10x faster than the default string libraries in C, C++, Python, and other languages, while covering broad functionality.
+It is up to __10x faster than the default and even other SIMD-accelerated string libraries__ in C, C++, Python, and other languages, while covering broad functionality.
-Aside from exact search, the library also accelerates fuzzy string matching, edit distance computation, and sorting.
-For some languages, it also provides lazily-evaluated ranges, to avoid memory allocations, and even random-string generators.
+It __accelerates exact and fuzzy string matching, edit distance computations, sorting, lazily-evaluated ranges to avoid memory allocations, and even random-string generators__.

 [faq-simd]: https://en.wikipedia.org/wiki/Single_instruction,_multiple_data
 [faq-swar]: https://en.wikipedia.org/wiki/SWAR